Cyprus spiny mouse

-The Cyprus spiny mouse (Acomys nesiotes) is a little-known rodent endemic to Cyprus.
+The Cyprus spiny mouse (Acomys nesiotes) is a rodent endemic to Cyprus.
 These nocturnal animals are generally found in arid areas.
-After the last reliable record in 1980 no considerable effort has been made until 2007 when four individuals were rediscovered.
-Due to the insufficient data of its population the IUCN considers it as data deficient.
+After the last confirmed record in 1980, no significant surveys were conducted until four individuals were rediscovered in 2007.
+Due to limited population data, the species is classified as Data Deficient by the IUCN.

 Taxonomy

 The Cyprus spiny mouse was described by Dorothea Bate in 1903 on the basis of specimens caught in the Kyrenia Mountains of Cyprus.
 The species is very poorly studied and poorly defined.
 Recent analyses of genetic data and the Cyprus spiny mouse's relationship with other species in the Acomys cahirinus complex suggest that the Cyprus spiny mouse actually represents a non-native population of Acomys cahirinus introduced to Cyprus by humans.
 However, pending further taxonomic work into relationships within the complex, the Cyprus spiny mouse is retained as a valid species.

 Description

 The dorsal fur is dark grey and the ventral fur is white, with a brownish tint to the grey of the flanks.
 The bristles of fur are spiny and pale grey with dark ends.
 The tail is relatively short and thick, grey above and light below.
 The upper incisors are yellow.